peter-kuchel/skillissue/README.md

 An easy to use cli text-editor for the vscode soy-devs like myself who don't know how to type properly on a keyboard, and can't exit from Vim.

-*NOTE* This software is unfinished, please don't have any high expectations.
-See TODO.md for upcoming changes
+_**`NOTE This software is unfinished, please don't have any high expectations.`**_ See TODO.md for upcoming changes.

 # Requirements:

-Requires gcc 7.5.0 or greater, and ncurses plus associated headerfiles.
+Requires gcc 7.5.0 or greater, and ncurses plus it's associated headerfiles.
+To install ncurses see [here](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/)

 # Installing: